Chart Color Schemes

 Gosnells is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Gosnells has high cultural diversity, with 28.0% speaking a language other than English at home and 39.1% born overseas.
-Christianity is the main religion, comprising 42.6%.
-Islam is overrepresented, making up 11.1%, compared to Greater Perth's 11.8%.
+Gosnells has a high level of cultural diversity, with 28.0% of its population speaking a language other than English at home and 39.1% born overseas.
+Christianity is the main religion in Gosnells, making up 42.6% of people.
+Islam is overrepresented compared to Greater Perth, comprising 11.1% of Gosnells' population versus 11.8%.

 Frequently Asked Questions - Diversity